aws-samples/cql-replicator/ecs/README.md

 to allow Amazon ECS to add permissions for future features and enhancements as they are introduced.
 Use the following procedure to check and see if your account already has the Amazon ECS container instance IAM role and to attach the managed IAM policy if needed.
+Add permissions to have access to Elasticache, keyspaces, S3, ECR, ECS and managed ```'AmazonEC2ContainerServiceforEC2Role'```.
+Verify if the trust relationship is set under principal for service ```'ecs-tasks.amazonaws.com'```.
 [ECS role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html)

 ## Define the number of tiles